-As soon as the parts move independently then they are separate objects.
+As soon as the parts move independently then they are separate parts.

-At an object's outer edge the relationship between the background and the object is always changing as it moves.
+At an objects outer edge the relationship between the background and the object is always changing as it moves.

 Consider a flag.
 The edge pattern formed from an edge part and an adjacent background part is always changing.